 - Youth being seen as a key driver of change at the Central Jersey Shore and beyond

-- Diverse leaders being plentiful and widespread; and
+- BIPOC leaders being plentiful and widespread; and

 - Equity being seen as an asset at the Central Jersey Shore and beyond.